 - To map a column to a different property, choose from the drop-down menu against each column name.
 To create a new property, click the drop-down menu and choose Create a new property.

-- Repeat steps 5 for all unmatched columns.
+- Repeat step 5 for all unmatched columns.
 You must match or select "Don't import column" to complete your import.
 After you're finished matching, click Finish Mapping.

 - Give your import a name that you can remember and click the checkbox to confirm you have permission to send email communication to the imported contacts.